Strategic Spatial Load Shifting and Market Efficiency: Evaluation on the RTS-GMLC Test System

 \subsection{Cost and Profit Outcomes}

 Table~\ref{tab:cost_savings} reports annualized changes in system operating costs, consumer procurement costs, and generator profits across all experimental scenarios; for a visual reference, see Fig.~\ref{fig:cost_savings} in Appendix~\ref{app:figures}, which shows the corresponding distributions of hourly outcomes as a boxplot.
-Together, these results reveal how decentralized, price-anticipatory load shifting redistributes costs from consumers to generators and when such redistribution aligns (or fails to align) with system objectives.
+Together, these results reveal how decentralized, price-anticipatory load shifting redistributes surplus from generators to consumers and when such redistribution aligns (or fails to align) with system objectives.
 We highlight key findings below.

-\textbf{Flexible consumer benefits from strategic shifting.} Table~\ref{tab:cost_savings} shows that the flexible consumer achieves substantial procurement cost reductions under decentralized load shifting—up to \$30.6~million (12.6\% of baseline costs) over the one-year period for $\alpha=0.5$.
-Relative to system-optimal shifting, price-anticipatory behavior yields an additional \$7.9~million in savings (3.1\%), indicating clear incentives for flexible consumers to act strategically rather than to coordinate with system-wide cost minimization.
+\textbf{Flexible consumer benefits from strategic shifting.} Table~\ref{tab:cost_savings} shows that the flexible consumer achieves substantial procurement cost reductions under decentralized load shifting---up to \$30.6~million (12.6\% of baseline costs) over the one-year period for $\alpha=0.5$.
+Relative to system-optimal shifting, price-anticipatory behavior yields an additional \$7.5~million in savings (3.1\%), indicating clear incentives for flexible consumers to act strategically rather than to coordinate with system-wide cost minimization.

 \textbf{Inflexible consumers receive modest spillover benefits.} Although strategic load shifting can, in principle, raise prices for inflexible consumers by altering marginal generators, this effect is dominated in our experiments by offsetting benefits.
 For $\alpha=0.5$, inflexible consumers experience average cost savings of up to 2.5\% of baseline costs under decentralized shifting, compared to 0.4\% under system-optimal shifting, suggesting that shared incentives to displace high cost generation often outweigh adverse redispatch effects.